 What will my assessments look like?

-The majority of your semester 1 assessments will take place online, and resources have been developed to support you to prepare for these.
+The majority of your assessments will take place online, and resources have been developed to support you to prepare for these.
 You will also have face-to-face assessments where needed and where it is safe to do so.

 What is online enrolment?